argonautproject/scheduling/pages/index.md

 ### Rescheduling
 {:.no_toc}

-1. Rescheduling and appointment is a two step process of cancelling and rebooking.
+1. Rescheduling and appointment is a two step process of canceling and rebooking.

 ## Security